ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/02-sync/_index.md

 EOF
 ```

-Stackgres creates one synchronous replica and one asynchronous accordingly.
+Since syncInstances is set to 1, one synchronous replica and one asynchronous replica are created accordingly.

 ```sh
 $ kubectl -n failover exec -it sync-cluster-0 -c patroni -- bash - patronictl list